 Anna led on the PR for award-winning campaigns, exhibitions and events including the re-opening of Ferens Art Gallery following a £5.2m refurbishment, The Turner Prize and the Spencer Tunick - Sea of Hull installation, which generated worldwide exposure for Hull, ahead of the UK City of Culture year as well as contributing to record-breaking visitor numbers, attracting over 519,000 visitors to the gallery during 2017.

-Anna has completed both CIM and CIPR qualifications whilst in full-time employment and is currently part of the 2019/20 cohort of the LGcommunications Future Leaders programme.
-Prior to this Anna successfully completed a HND in Travel and Tourism at the University of Hull.
+Anna has completed both CIM and CIPR qualifications whilst in full-time employment and completed the 2019/20 cohort of the LGCommunications Future Leaders programme.
+Prior to this Anna successfully completed a HND in Travel and Tourism at the University of Hull and GNVQ in Travel and Tourism Management.